‘We Seek to Know the Needful’

 Perhaps this course correction resulted from an imperceptible intervention of the Wyrd.
 They practice Happenstance upon us in ways as subtle as the settling of windblown leaves into a corner, and I (an unbeliever) would be dully insensible to their machinations upon me.
 Who can say?

-For updates on the forthcoming October 21 tRaum Books release of Mæj, fate would have you sign up for Dale Stromberg’s mailing list, The Seldom.
-If you’d like to write an early review, you can request an ebook ARC.
+For updates on the October 21 tRaum Books release of Mæj, fate would have you sign up for Dale Stromberg’s mailing list, The Seldom.